 The Land Use Planning Commission (LUPC) has been designated the "certifying agency" for all activities located wholly within areas of LUPC regulatory jurisdiction and subject to LUPC permitting review and approval under the Land Use Planning Law or the Maine Waterway Development and Conservation Act.
 The Maine Department of Environmental Protection (DEP) has been designated by the Governor of the State as the certifying agency for issuance of Section 401 water quality certification for all activities in the state not subject to Land Use Planning Commission permitting and review.

 LUPC and DEP have a "memorandum of agreement" providing for cooperation between the agencies on certification reviews.

-General questions concerning water quality certification may be directed to Kathy Howatt at (207) 446-2642.
+General questions concerning water quality certifications for federally-licensed hydropower projects may be directed to Kyle Olcott at (207) 641-9012.
 Questions concerning certification of a specific project should be directed to the appropriate DEP project manager.